Chris Bush (English footballer): Club career

 On 19 June 2013, Bush signed a one-year contract with Hereford United.

 On 11 June 2014, Bush signed a one-year contract with Welling United.

 In May 2015 he left Welling United and signed for Lincoln City.

 On 26 June 2016, Bush dropped down a division to join National League South club Chelmsford City.
 On 6 August 2016, Bush scored on his debut for Chelmsford in a 2–2 draw against Truro City.

 On 25 August 2017, Bush signed for Ebbsfleet United.

 He moved to Bromley in May 2019.
 On 28 September 2019, following an injury to goalkeeper Mark Cousins, Bush played in goal for the rest of the match against Yeovil Town as there was no substitute goalkeeper.
 He conceded three goals in a 3–1 loss.

 He left Bromley and signed for Boreham Wood on 31 December 2022.

+International career

+Bush was called up to represent the England C team in March 2024.
+On 19 March, he made his debut in the 1–0 defeat to the Wales C team at Stebonheath Park.